f5devcentral/f5-agility-labs-nginx/docs/class8/module2/module2.rst

     ###################################################

-   1. Using Nano remove the comments '#' from the App Protect directives in the nginx.conf file
+   1. Using your favorite editor (nano or vim) remove the comments '#' from the App Protect directives in the nginx.conf file

 .. code:: shell

     nano /etc/nginx/nginx.conf
+    vim /etc/nginx/nginx.conf

-   1. Save and Exit Nano ( Ctrl-X to save and exit )
+   1. Save and Exit

    2. Restart NGINX